How To Clean Flooring

 Wooden Floors

 How to clean this type of flooring?
-Which method is ideal for cleaning your hardwood floors whether or not your flooring has a seal.
+Which method is ideal for cleaning your hardwood floors, whether or not your flooring has a seal?
 Are you unsure?
 Your finger is rubbing on the floor.
 If you notice a resultant smudge, this indicates that this floor is un-sealed, and you should avoid cleaning it with water because this might cause the wood to swell and distort.
 Is there no smudge?
-Because it is a sealed floor, it is acceptable to clean it with a small amount of water.
+Because it is a sealed floor, cleaning it with a small amount of water is acceptable.

-To determine what type of finish is on your floors, use a simple soap and hot water mixture, making sure not to allow any water to pool on the floorings.
-Make use of a moist mop rather than a soaking wet one, and mop in the direction of the wood grain.
-If there is a soapy film left on the floors after cleaning, lightly buff the bases with a dry towel to remove it.
+To determine what type of finish your floors have, use a simple soap and hot water mixture, ensuring that no water pools on the flooring.
+Use a moist mop rather than a soaking wet one, and mop toward the wood grain.
+If a soapy film is left on the floors after cleaning, lightly buff the bases with a dry towel to remove it.

 Linoleum